 Quality over quantity.
 While widespread awareness of who people are is almost certainly helpful, I have found that deep, meaningful relationships generally lead to more relevant connections and opportunities. ’18

 Go out and make friends.
 When you email a professor or alumnus, think about being friends with them.
 The best thing I have found in building a good network is truly being invested in the life of the person I am speaking with.
 Talk about kids, sports, hobbies, as well as work.
 Also, in person events are more impactful than emails or phone calls.
 Show up and shake hands.
-You are more memorable that way and make better connection with others. ’21
+You are more memorable that way and make better connections with others. ’21

 The same way you meet people in college: Take a class in something that interests you.
 Join sports groups.
 Theater groups.
 Go to social functions.
 Whatever it is, just put yourself in situations where the people you’d want to meet would be there too. ’18

 People can tell when you’re being ungenuine.
-So, when you strike up conversation or reach out, be polite but don’t be superficial. ’20
+So, when you strike up a conversation or reach out, be polite but don’t be superficial. ’20

 I believe that networking can be done anywhere and everywhere.
 There are people around to help if ‘asked for’.
 Networking can be done in social gatherings, with friends, via LinkedIn, like literally anytime.
 The best way is just to reach out!
 Start talking folks!
 Try to connect with humans with similar interests. ’22